Frequently Asked Questions

 Adult arrest history information is available to the public through the Colorado Bureau of Investigation.

 The Gunnison Police Department does not maintain court records.
 Individuals requesting court disposition information will need to contact the appropriate court.
-The court clerk for Gunnison Municipal Court may be contacted at (970) 641-8170; the court clerk for Gunnison Combined Courts may be contacted at (970) 641-3500.
+The court clerk for Gunnison Municipal Court may be contacted at: (970) 641-8170; the court clerk for Gunnison Combined Courts may be contacted at: (970) 641-3500.

 Colorado driver’s history information is available through Colorado Department of Revenue, Division of Motor Vehicles.
 Certified driving records are available at Driver Services, 1881 Pierce, Lakewood, Colorado.
 This process takes 10 to 14 business days and some fees may apply.
 Please contact the Department of Revenue or your local driver’s license office for more information.